SeabookChen/seabookchen.net/_posts/2014-05-03-use-a-button-to-display-disqus-comments-count-and-load-comments-onclick.md

 **Notes**:

-1. [Register Disqus API key][Disqus API register] first, where only the public key will be needed here.
+1. Register a [Disqus API key][Disqus API register] first, where only the public key will be needed here.
-2. Disqus API's [threads/set][threads/set] methods will be used, which takes in Disqus shortname, public key and thread URL.
+2. Use Disqus API's [threads/set][threads/set] method, which takes in Disqus shortname, public key and thread URL.
 3. The quota for API calls is 1000 per hour.
    If expected requests are larger than that, please contact Disqus support team to increase the limit{% footnote 1 %}.